Episode 3

 Speaker C:

-And then even if shit, you get outta school, you failed out.
+And then even if you get out of school, you failed out.

 Speaker C: